zaius/docs/lib/learn/pipelines/01_introduction.md

 ## Introduction to pipelines

-Wercker has the notion of a pipeline; a set of steps aimed at building, testing and delivering your applications.
+A key concept within wercker is the *pipeline*; a set of steps aimed at building, testing and delivering your applications.

-Currently wercker support two types of pipelines; a *build* and a *deploy* pipeline.
+Currently wercker support two types of pipelines; a **build** and a **deploy** pipeline.
 Pipelines can be executed locally and on the wercker platform.

 > A key benefit of wercker is that you can customize your pipelines